- Natural materials, plants, animal-themed accents, and water features can help create a jungle-like atmosphere in the bathroom.

 “Putting plants in bathrooms gets me excited because of the daily humidity that comes with showers.“

 This makes the bathroom (assuming it has good light) an excellent location for Epiphytes!
-These are plants which thrive on moisture from the air and happen to be some of the most interesting, exotic plants you can keep alive in your home.
+These are plants that thrive on moisture from the air and happen to be some of the most interesting, exotic plants you can keep alive in your home.

 - I say, splurge on interesting bromeliads, tillandsia, ferns and just about any orchid or aroid with gorgeous aerial roots.